muratk5n/thirdwave/en/README.md

 ---

 What interests are behind this campaign I wonder..
-Is BoJo now 'bad for business'?
+Is BJ now 'bad for business'?

 ---